MicrosoftDocs/mixed-reality/mrtk-docs/configuration/mixed-reality-configuration-guide.md

 ## Spatial awareness settings

 The Mixed Reality Project provides a rebuilt spatial awareness system for working with spatial scanning systems in the project which is selected by default.
-You can view the architecture behind the [MRTK Spatial awareness system here](../architecture/spatial-awareness.md).

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_SpatialAwarenessSystemSelection.png" width="650px" alt="Spatial Awareness settings 1" style="display:block;">